zushu/euler-rust/README.md

-I am solving Project Euler problems with Rust in order to learn its syntax.
+I am solving Project Euler problems with Rust to learn its syntax.